kevinolega/callcentertrainingtips/_posts/2018-03-29-recommended-podcasts.md

 permalink: /podcasts/
 author: Kevin Olega
 ---
-Two lessons that will change your life.
+Two lessons that changed your life.

 **Lesson One**